backyardbiomech/qtiConverter/docs/samples.md

 ES
 1\.
 This is the text for an essay question.
 Type as much as you want here.
 The students will get a text box to enter their answers, and you will need to manually grade those answers!

+### Important!: The blank identifiers MUST begin with a letter and have no spaces.

 MB
 1\.
 This is a fill in multiple blanks question.
 I like using MB questions even if I just have one blank instead of SA questions.
 Here is the first [blank1] and here is the second [blank2].
 Students will get text boxes to fill for each.
 Put square brackets around any indicator word (no spaces!) and then use that below, followed by a colon, to show correct answers.
 Multiple correct answers for each blank should be on the same line and separated with commas.
 Canvas awards partial credit based on the number of blanks.
 blank1: correct answer for 1, another correct answer for 1
 blank2: correct answer for 2, another correct answer for 2

+### Important!: The blank identifiers MUST begin with a letter and have no spaces.
 MD
 1\.
 This is a multiple dropdown question.
 Here is the first [drop1] and here is another [drop2].
 Notice the square brackets around the indicators (no spaces!).
 Use those indicators below, followed by a colon to provide the options you want students to have for each dropdown.
 Correct answers for each dropdown are indicated by \*.
 Canvas awards partial credit based on the number of dropdowns.
 \*drop1: correct answer for 1